 What is an MTA?

 MTAs define the terms and conditions under which the recipients of materials, provided by either the NIH scientist or the other party, may use the materials.
 Included in the MTA are provisions addressing confidentiality, data access and dissemination, publication, and the requirement that the material be used only for research purposes.
-The NIH also requires that that all materials received by their scientists originating from humans, be collected under 45 CFR 46, Protection of Human Subjects.
+NIH also requires that that all materials received by their scientists originating from humans, be collected in compliance with 45 CFR 46, Protection of Human Subjects.